 Photography and environment in Iceland

 Volunteer project: In this project, participants can learn about and share their love for photography and global and local environmental issues.
-If you are interested in topics such as climate change, waste management, animal protection and sustainability, and you also love taking photographs or want to develop your photography skills, then this project is for you!
+If you are interested in topics such as climate change, waste management, animal protection and sustainability, and you also love taking photographs, making videos or want to develop your photography skills, then this project is for you!

 While developing artistic and technical photography skills, you will be focusing on environmental and sustainability issues through non-formal activities such as workshops, discussions, presentations and visits facilitated by the project coordinators.
 One of our aims is to help create more environmentally aware consumers and travellers!